 The political crisis of November 2007 sharply exposed the problems related to the independent mass media.
 Surveys showed that the most highly rated and balanced TV Company was TV "Imedi" the main competitor of the pro-governmental TV stations.
 "Imedi", a part of Imedi Media Holding and its management, was transferred for one year to News Corporation, owned by Rupert Murdock.
 This TV Company covered all burning topics of the day and in November 2007 arranged live debates with representatives of the opposition.
 However, on November 7, after the attack on the rally of the opposition and before declaration of the state of emergency, the state authorities occupied the TV Company building and forcibly stopped it broadcasting without any substantiating documents.
-In the same manner, the broadcasting of independent TV companies "Caucasia", "25th Channel" (Batumi), Radio "Imedi" were also stopped.
-Thereafter, the assets of the opposition TV company "Imedi" were taken over by a court decision and the Georgian National Communication Commission (GNCC) deprived the TV company of its license.
+In the same manner, the broadcasting of independent TV company "Imedi" were taken over by a court decision and the Georgian National Communication Commission (GNCC) deprived the TV company of its license.
 Such actions of the government caused indignation inside the country and outside it.
-All democratically disposed people (regardless of political belonging) are demanding the re-opening of TV Channel "Imedi".
+All democratically disposed people (regardless of political belonging) demanded the re-opening of TV Channel "Imedi".
 The Ombudsman of Georgia appealed for the restoration of freedom of speech.